mpcrlab/RaceTrackRover/README.md

 ####Controls
 0: Farthest it can go to the RIGHT

-90: Center and rover goes foward
+90: Center and rover goes forward

 180: Farthest it can go to the LEFT